Fire Clients Who Hold Back Your Business

 Just one more thing.
-Although you agree to do specific work for your client, they’ll ask for exceptions.
+Although you agree to do specific work for your client, she’ll ask for exceptions.
 After you initially agree on the work, this client adds on tasks.
 If you could do this one more thing, too.
 This client doesn’t consider the time and expertise involved in doing additional work.

 Are you feeling drained?

 These clients drain your energy.
 They consume your energy by demanding additional time and effort.
 The initial consult let’s a potential client decide if she wants to work with you.
 It’s also your time to decide if you want to accept her as a new client.Do you have the patience or tolerance for clients who are slow to respond or require multiple requests? #getpaidwhatyoureworth Click To Tweet